tardate/LittleArduinoProjects/README.md

 Feel free to borrow any ideas, and if you spot any issues do let me know.
 See the individual projects for credits where due.

-Circuit diagrams are drawn with the wonderful [Fritzing APP](http://fritzing.org/home/).
+Circuit diagrams are drawn with the wonderful [Fritzing](http://fritzing.org/home/) application.

 ## The Projects